zimmerlab/EmpiReS/README.md

-The output bamfiles from the read generation are not yet coordinate sorted, which is needed for many subsequent steps, such as to derive EC-contextmap counts from BAM files.
+The output bamfiles from the read generation are not yet coordinate sorted, which is needed for many subsequent steps, such as to derive EC-ContextMap counts from BAM files.
 The sorting can easily be done with
 samtools: (<http://www.htslib.org/download/>) with the command samtools
 sort: